The complete course is six weeks, from January 16 through February 23, 2018.

 The class is conducted on the Haiku Learning Management platform, and requires a willingness to experiment with new applications of technology, as well as a computer with a video camera and microphone.
 Classes are conducted asynchronously, so there is no single time each week when participants are required to be online.
 However, participants should commit to spending at least 3-5 hours each week the class is in session.

 Coursework and assignments for each week open on Monday morning, and should be completed by the following Sunday evening.
-Grace periods are given, but interaction is more effective when the entire class is working on the same topic.
+Grace periods may be given during the course, but interaction is more effective when the entire class is working on the same topic.
 Participants will connect and collaborate with each other through several forms of interactive media, including short videos, voicethreads, and discussion boards.

 A registrant interested in obtaining a Certificate of Completion for a course must complete the program and earn the Course Completion badge in the Haiku Learning Platform.
-A certificate will only be issued to a registrant who has earned this badge.
+To receive the course completion badge, participants must earn a weekly badge for each of the six weeks of the course.

 Week 1: Life Cycle of an Employee: Hiring, Evaluation & Termination